kirara-shiroyoru/RedHusky/README.md

 ### Existing

 1. After loading a .redhusky file, you have to reopen the UI to see the value change of all parameters.
+2. Husky Learn does not deal with notes that are too short due to settings of step and will cause some unexpected behaviors.
+This bug will be fixed in the later version.

 ### Already Worked Around: